Gary Rollins

 Gary W. Rollins (born August 30, 1944) is an American billionaire businessman.
 He is the chief executive officer (CEO) of Rollins, Inc., the US's largest pest control company.

 Early life

 Rollins was born on August 30, 1944.
 His father was O. Wayne Rollins and his mother, Grace Crum Rollins.

 Rollins graduated with a bachelor of business administration degree from the University of Tennessee at Chattanooga in 1967.

 Career

 Rollins was the CEO of Orkin until July 2009.
 He has been its chairman since February 2004.
 Additionally, he has been the CEO of Rollins Inc. since July 2001.

 He serves on the board of director of RPC, Inc.

-On the Forbes 2016 list of the world's billionaires, he was ranked #688 with a net worth of US$2.5 billion.
+On the Bloomberg 2024 list of the world's billionaires, he was ranked #430 with a net worth of US$6.35 billion.

+Political activity

+Rollins contributed $25,000 to Donald Trump's 2020 presidential campaign.

 Personal life

 He and his first wife, Ruth Magness, owned a 1,800-acre ranch near Cartersville, Georgia.